 For thousands of years, cultures around the world have relied on the wisdom of intentional rites of passage to awaken the mature masculine spirit within young boys.
 By overcoming various ordeals, initiates bring back the inner resources and external skills that the community depends on for its continued vitality.

-In the spirit of these ancient traditions, the Coming of Age for Boys program offers youth an opportunity to live, learn, and laugh in a supportive community of male mentors and peers.
+In the spirit of these ancient traditions, the Mountain Quest offers youth an opportunity to live, learn, and laugh in a supportive community of male mentors and peers.
 Far away from video games, mass media, and pressures of modern society, life slows down and begins to take on new meaning.

 As participants sleep under star-filled skies, hike among ancient cedars, and dip in cold mountain streams, the rich inner life of a boy awakens.
 At journey’s end, each will bring home the exciting and important story of his own adventure, a greater sense of self-awareness, and new gifts to share with his family and his community.